-1.4.9 Adding potentials to the galpy framework
+1.4.10 Adding potentials to the galpy framework

 Potentials in galpy can be used in many places such as orbit integration, distribution functions, or the calculation of action-angle variables, and in most cases any instance of a potential class that inherits from the general Potential class (or a list of such instances) can be given.
 For example, all orbit integration routines work with any list of instances of the general Potential class.
 Adding new potentials to galpy therefore allows them to be used everywhere in galpy where general Potential instances can be used.
-Adding a new class of potentials to galpy consists of the following series of steps (some of these are also given in the file README.dev in the galpy distribution):
+Adding a new class of potentials to galpy consists of the following series of steps (for steps to add a new wrapper potential, also see the next section):

 1. Implement the new potential in a class that inherits from galpy.potential.Potential.
-The new class should have an init method that sets up the necessary parameters for the class.
-An amplitude parameter amp= and two units parameters ro= and vo= should be taken as an argument for this class and before performing any other setup, the galpy.potential.Potential.init (self, amp=amp, ro=ro, vo=vo, amp_units=) method should be called to setup the amplitude and the system of units; the amp_units= keyword specifies the physical units of the amplitude parameter (e.g., amp_units='velocity2' when the units of the amplitude are velocity-squared) To add support for normalizing the potential to standard galpy units, one can call the galpy.potential.Potential.normalize function at the end of the init function.
+The new class should have an \\init\\ method that sets up the necessary parameters for the class.
+An amplitude parameter amp= and two units parameters ro= and vo= should be taken as an argument for this class and before performing any other setup, the galpy.potential.Potential.\\init\\ (self, amp=amp, ro=ro, vo=vo, amp\units=) method should be called to setup the amplitude and the system of units; the amp\units= keyword specifies the physical units of the amplitude parameter (e.g., amp\units='velocity2' when the units of the amplitude are velocity-squared) To add support for normalizing the potential to standard galpy units, one can call the galpy.potential.Potential.normalize function at the end of the \\init\\ function.